huggingface/exporters/MODELS.md

 - ❌ RemBertForCausalLM.
 Conversion to MIL succeeds after a long time but running the model gives "Error in declaring network."
 When using legacy mode, the model is too large to fit into protobuf.

 RetriBERT

-**T5**

-- ❌ T5ForConditionalGeneration: "AttributeError: 'list' object has no attribute 'val'" in `repeat` op.

 T5v1.1